luskaner/aoe2DELanServer/README.md

 ### Launcher

-- Windows: 10 or higher, (possibly Server 2016 or higher) all x86-64 (same as the game).
+- Windows: 10 (no S edition nor S mode) or higher, (possibly Server 2016 or higher) all x86-64 (same as the game).
+  Windows 11 on Arm (arm64) or higher, (possibly Server 2025 or higher) - no S mode - is also supported.
-- If you allow it to handle the hosts file, it will require rights elevation.
+- If you allow it to handle the hosts file, local certificate, or an elevated custom game launcher, it will require admin rights. elevation.

 ### Client